Match pass: Rotherham United v Rovers

-Supporters can now purchase a match pass for the final away game of the season against Rotherham United at the New York Stadium.
+Supporters can still purchase a match pass for the final away game of the season against Rotherham United at the New York Stadium later on today.

 A match pass allows you to live video stream or listen to live audio commentary of Rovers matches, depending on availability due to broadcasting restrictions.